surrel14/dnsmethod.github.io/README.md

 ## **0. Intro**

-I recently bought a paid certificate but I decided to make this guide public in case anyone needs to correctly set up and use the **DNS method**.
+I recently bought a paid certificate but I decided to make this guide public in case anyone needs to set up and use the **DNS method**.
 This method **takes advantage of leaked enterprise certificates and uses a DNS to block Apple’s servers to check the validity status of these certificates**.

 > ### Downsides: